romiebanerjee/TDAmapper/README.md

 Input: Dataset in the form of a numpy array and a real valued continous function on the dataset

-Output: Network graph representing topological summary
+Output: Network graph representing topological summary of the data

 The script mapper.py takes as input a numpy array and lens parameters (PCA, Eccentricity, Gauss Density) and returns a json file mapperViz.json that contains the data of simplicial complex (one-dimensional) output from the mapper algorithm.
 The javascript file mapperViz.js interprets this json to produce the visualization.